neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 This leads to the second belief, that . . .

-### Life owes me nothing at all.
+### Life owes one nothing at all.
 Nothing whatsoever.
 By being born, I'm not entitled to neither a good life nor a happy family nor a great career.
 If anything, by sheer probability, I'm entitled a disadvantaged life:.
 At least 80% of humanity lives on less than $10 a day.
 By some miracle, I was born into the 0.10% of the world that has access to internet, a top education, and the comfort of having time and freedom to write this blog.

 <p align="center">